Pros & Cons: Semester Abroad vs Degree Abroad

 If you have the opportunity to experience either, it is well worth considering as both can be extremely rewarding and life-changing experiences.
 Ultimately, it comes down to what works best for your individual lifestyle and goals in order to make an informed decision.

-Jen is the co-founder of Expatsi, a company that helps Americans move abroad.
+Jen Barnett is the co-founder of Expatsi, a company that's helped thousands of Americans on their moving abroad journeys.
 She created the Expatsi Test, an assessment that recommends countries for aspiring emigrants based on lifestyle data.
 Jen has an MBA from Emory University with concentrations in marketing and innovation.
-She's written for BusinessWeek, Health, Cooking Light, and Southern Living.
 Prior to Expatsi, she created Freshfully and Bottle & Bone—two businesses in the local food space—and spoke at TEDx on being brave.
-She's moving to Mexico in 2024, along with her husband and co-founder Brett, pitbull mix Squiggy, and three rotten cats.
+She lives in Mérida, Yucatán, along with her husband and co-founder Brett, pitbull mix Squiggy, and three rotten cats.
 How can she help you move abroad?